timpaul/gds-marp-deck/PITCHME.md

 # Generating slide decks from Markdown
 ---

-This whole deck has been generated automatically from [the markdown in this file](https://raw.githubusercontent.com/timpaul/gds-marp-deck/master/PITCHME.md), using a thing called [Marp](https://marp.app/).
+This whole deck has been generated automatically from [this Markdown file](https://raw.githubusercontent.com/timpaul/gds-marp-deck/master/PITCHME.md), using a thing called [Marp](https://marp.app/).

 ## How does it work?

-The markdown file is hosted on GitHub.
-When you push changes to it, it auto-publishes to GitHub Pages.
+The markdown file is hosted in [a repo on GitHub](https://github.com/timpaul/gds-marp-deck/).
+When you push changes to it, it auto-publishes to [GitHub Pages](https://timpaul.github.io/gds-marp-deck/).

 ## What's the big deal?